Traffic Distributions and Independence II: Universal Constructions for Traffic Spaces: Introduction

-We turn now to our last result, which was the first motivation of this article and whose demonstration uses both Theorem~\ref{Th:Matrices} and Theorem~\ref{Th:PosFreeProd}.
-It states that the $^*$-probability spaces of Voiculescu can be enlarged and equipped with the structure of space of traffics.
-Let us be more explicit.
-As explained, Theorem~\ref{Th:Matrices} in its full form gives a formula of the limiting distribution of traffics which involves only the limiting noncommutative distribution of the matrices.
-Replacing in this formula the limiting noncommutative distribution of matrices by an arbitrary distribution, we obtain a distribution of traffics which implies the following result.
-The difficulty consists in proving that this distribution satisfies the positivity condition.
+We turn now to our last result, which was the first motivation of this monograph and whose demonstration uses both Theorem~\ref{Th:Matrices} and Theorem~\ref{Th:PosFreeProd}.
+It states that there exist three different ways of enlarging a $^*$-probability space into a traffic space, each one related to respectively the tensor, the free and the Boolean independence.
+Let us be more explicit, starting with the model related to freeness.
+As explained, Theorem~\ref{Th:Matrices} in its full form gives a formula for the limiting traffic distribution of large unitary invariant random matrices which involves only the limiting non-commutative distribution.
+Replacing in this formula the limiting non-commutative distribution of matrices by an arbitrary distribution, we obtain a traffic distribution which is related to free independence as the following result highlights.